⟶ Print pdf

 Section 8.
 Action by Written or Electronic Ballot

-Except as otherwise provided under the Articles of Incorporation, these Bylaws or provisions of law, any action which may be taken at any regular or special meeting of members may be taken without a meeting if the corporation distributes a written or electronic (email) ballot to each member entitled to vote on the matter.
+Except as otherwise provided under the Articles of Incorporation, these Bylaws or provisions of law, any action which may be taken at any regular or special meeting of members may be taken without a meeting if the Corporation distributes a written or electronic (email) ballot to each member entitled to vote on the matter.
 The ballot shall:

-1. set forth the proposed action;
+a. set forth the proposed action;

-2. provide an opportunity to specify approval or disapproval of each proposal;
+b. provide an opportunity to specify approval or disapproval of each proposal;

-3. indicate the number of responses needed to meet the quorum requirement and, except for ballots soliciting votes for the election of directors, state the percentage of approvals necessary to pass the measure submitted; and
+c. indicate the number of responses needed to meet the quorum requirement and, except for ballots soliciting votes for the election of directors, state the percentage of approvals necessary to pass the measure submitted; and

 Ballots shall be mailed, emailed or delivered in the manner required for giving notice of membership meetings as specified in these bylaws.